 Publication Ethics and Malpractice Statement

-Jurnal Lingua Litera, with registered number ISSN 2406-8330 (Print), ISSN 2503-0302 (Online) is a peer-reviewed journal, available in print and online and published two times a year every January and july.
-This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher (STBA Prayoga Padang).
+Jurnal Lingua Litera, with registered number ISSN 2406-8330 (Print), ISSN 2503-0302 (Online) is a peer-reviewed journal, available in print and online and published two times a year every June and September.
+This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher (STBA Prayoga).

 Ethical Guideline for Journal Publication